xpipe-io/xpipe/README.md

 - [Windows .zip Portable (x86-64)](https://github.com/xpipe-io/xpipe/releases/latest/download/xpipe-portable-windows-x86_64.zip)

-Alternatively, you can also use [choco](https://community.chocolatey.org/packages/xpipe) to install it with `choco install xpipe`.
+Alternatively, you can also use the following package managers:
+- [choco](https://community.chocolatey.org/packages/xpipe) to install it with `choco install xpipe`.
+- [winget](https://github.com/microsoft/winget-cli) to install it with `winget install xpipe-io.xpipe --source winget`.

 ## Linux